Acker Rock L.O.

 Trip Report.

 Oregon has been in a heat advisory for the last week with temperatures ranging in the mid to high 90s.
 It even briefly jump up into the low 100s a couple of those days.
 A haze was expected to settle over all of Oregon for the weekend due to a new wildfire in northern California.
 Is it too soon to say I miss the rain?
 Anyway, what better time to head into the forest than when you’re sweltering at home?
 It turns out it’s pretty hot out there too.
 But, my partner and I headed on as we always do.
 This weekend we set our sights on Garwood Butte.
-We figured we could do The Watchman or Mount Stella while in the area too.
+We figured we could do The Watchman (post) or Mount Stella (post) while in the area too.
 Yes, both were also an option.
 It’s a bit of a drive for a one-night trip, but we’ve come to the conclusion that we’re a bit crazy.
 Garwood Butte has been on our minds for a while.
 Mostly, because my partner’s name is Garnet and he goes by Gar on occasion.
 I couldn’t possibly visit Garwood without him.
-For this reason alone, we felt a connection to the Fire Lookout.
+For this reason alone, we felt a connection to the fire lookout.
 It’s also just a really cute L-4 perched on top of a rocky outcropping with views towards Mount Bailey and the Crater Lake rim.
 What’s not to love about that?
 We had originally thought about adding it to our road trip itinerary, but were worried about the potential for snow.
-After our visit to Pig Iron, we could see it was snow free and that it would be accessible for a future visit to the area this year.
+After our visit to Pig Iron (post), we could see it was snow free and that it would be accessible for a future visit to the area this year.

 Start of the NF-370 spur